On a rainy night in early May I dashed down to the memorial gardens near the station to see a beacon lit to mark the 70th anniversary of VE Day.

 And I added to my collection of ‘examples of interesting lettering’, for a book I’m working on.

-And also had many conversations about a ‘York Stories Collective’, about plans to repackage the content on this site, about ideas of ‘value’, what is valued, how much online content is taken for granted.
-The local explorations pictured above, some of them may be elaborated on at greater length, I’d like to, but it’s probably only possible if the support of subscribers enables it.
+And also had many conversations about plans to repackage the content on this site, about ideas of ‘value’, what is valued, how much online content is taken for granted.
+The local explorations pictured above, some of them may be elaborated on at greater length, I’d like to, but it’s probably only possible if supporters enable it.